 - The Inspector-General for Emergency Management may publish, quote or summarise de-identified information provided in the Inquiry reports

 - The Inquiry reports will be provided to the Victorian Government.

 How we use the information you provide

 About sharing your views and experiences

-The Inquiry is being conducted over two phases: Phase 1 - preparedness and response (completed 31 July 2020); Phase 2 - relief and recovery arrangements.
+The Inquiry was conducted over two phases: Phase 1 - preparedness and response (completed 31 July 2020); Phase 2 - relief and recovery arrangements (completed 30 July 2021).

-In addition to the Inquiry’s ‘matters for consideration’, IGEM would like to hear from individuals and organisations about:
+In addition to the Inquiry’s ‘matters for consideration’, IGEM were invited individuals and organisations to share: